 Summer Campout – Hosted by a member snowmobile club in a different location each year, the campout offers snowmobilers at opportunity to relax, have fun, and stay in touch and get acquainted with old and new snowmobiling friends.

-Annual Awards Luncheon: The Annual Awards Luncheon, held in conjunction with the Annual Meeting & Spring Conference, recognizes the best of the best in Pennsylvania snowmobiling.
+Annual Awards Luncheon – The Annual Awards Luncheon, held in conjunction with the Annual Meeting & Spring Conference, recognizes the best of the best in Pennsylvania snowmobiling.
 Snowmobile clubs have the opportunity to nominate a Snowmobiler or the Year, Dealer of the Year, Snowmobile Family of the Year, and Forester/Government Official of the Year.
-Thiese are the people whose special contributions shape the sport in Pennsylvania.
+These are the people whose special contributions shape the sport in Pennsylvania.

-PSSA’s Annual Meeting, scheduled this year for April 14th 2012, offers everyone the opportunity to catch up on significant snowmobiling news, to learn about projects and programs, and to have a voice in electing officers and setting the policy that governs and guides the State Organization.
+PSSA’s Annual Meeting, scheduled each April, offers everyone the opportunity to catch up on significant snowmobiling news, to learn about projects and programs, and to have a voice in electing officers and setting the policy that governs and guides the State Organization.
 Watch for details coming soon.

 - Opportunities for workshops and training

 - The right to participate in future planning & statewide activities